1 year full time (2 years part time) - 8 credit points

 Your estimated FEE-HELP repayments

-- $* is the 2020 estimated tuition fee for a Master of Sustainable Development and Humanitarian Action (8 credit points) at Deakin
+- $* is the estimated full cost for a Master of Cultural Heritage and Museum Studies (8 credit points), based on the 2023 fees.

 - is the annual FEE-HELP payment, based on your current salary